 Giacomo Balla, Manifesto Le Vêtements Masculin Futuriste, 1914.
 Fashion History.

-The first concrete manifestation of clothing in the Futurist sense took place in 1911, when Umberto Boccioni and Gino Severini, on the occasion of their meeting with Picasso in Paris, wore both socks that were different from each other and color-matched to their ties.
-This is the first occasion on which the two basic stylistic principles of Futurist fashion appear: asymmetry and the liveliness of color.
+The first example of the manifestation of clothing in the Futurist sense took place in 1911, when Umberto Boccioni and Gino Severini, on the occasion of their meeting with Picasso in Paris, both wore socks that were different from each other and color-matched to their ties.
+This is the first occasion on which the two basic stylistic principles of futurist fashion appear: asymmetry and the liveliness of color.
 Or in other words, dynamism and vitality as the first concepts that contravene the rules of bourgeois clothing.

 Accessories stood as an area of particular opportunity and freedom among this experimental group.
 They proposed new design concepts regularly which regaled the senses and embodied their quest to create anti-fashion, fashion.